Supporting Emotional Development In Adolescence

 Are you fostering positive emotional development in your teen?

-What are emotional intelligence, awareness, and literacy?
+What are emotional intelligence, awareness, and literacy in teens?

 Recognizing your feelings, understanding how they affect your mood and behavior, and expressing your emotional needs to the essential people in your life can be vital skills to have at any age.
 However, these skills may be particularly useful for adolescents as they learn how to function in interpersonal relationships.